 6. “Hey John, working hard or hardly working?”

-- There are a few things that you will experience on the first day of new job.
-But remember you need to know the line and make sure that you don’t cross it.
-While working you may see that your co-workers are mingling, gossiping and talking to each other for hours.
+- There are a few things that you will experience on the first day of your new job.
+But remember, you need to know the line and make sure that you don’t cross it.
+While working, you may see that your co-workers are mingling, gossiping and talking to each other for hours.
 Or maybe they’re having fun among themselves.
 But on the first day at your new job, you’re not invited.

 - Thus, a statement like this will work against you.
 People will think that you perceive yourself to be too smart.
 So stay away.
-Remember, your co-workers are working for the new company for some time and it’s your first day of your new job.
-They’ve served the company for some time and they’ve earned this freedom to mingle, not you.
+Remember, your co-workers are working for the new company for some time, and it’s the first day of your new job.
+They’ve served the company for some time, and they’ve earned this freedom to mingle, not you.

 You’re very much new in the company.
-Know your limits and don’t cross it especially on the first day at new job.
+Know your limits and don’t cross them, especially on the first day at your new job.

 7. “How do you do the party on holidays?”